Quantifying Data Similarity Using Cross Learning

 \subsection{Relationships of CLS and Data Similarity}

-We examine the relationship between CLS and dataset similarity varies from low to high, controlled by \textit{cosine similarity} of the model parameters in the target and source distributions or the mixing coefficient $\alpha \in [0,1]$.
-See details in the Appendix.
+We investigate the relationship between CLS and dataset similarity.
+For binary classification settings (i)–(iii), the multi-class example, and regression settings (i)–(iii), we control the level of similarity by adjusting the \emph{cosine similarity} between the model parameters of the target and source distributions.
+A larger cosine similarity indicates that the target and source data are more similar.
+For binary classification setting (iv), we control the similarity using the mixing coefficient $\alpha \in [0,1]$.
+A smaller value of $\alpha$ corresponds to higher similarity between the target and source data.
+Detailed experimental settings are provided in the Supplemental Material.

+We report three variants of CLS: the weighted average version (\textit{Score~Weighted~Avg.}), the weighted ensemble version (\textit{Score~Ensemble}), and the oracle version (\textit{Score~Oracle}), which assumes access to the true feature--label mapping.
+We compare CLS with several existing dataset similarity measures, including KL Divergence, Wasserstein Distance, and Optimal Transport Dataset Distance (OTDD).
+KL Divergence and Wasserstein Distance measure similarity at the feature distribution level, while OTDD additionally incorporates label structure information.